Posted: October 1, 2011, 5 a.m. EDT

-While your ferret dances around your home, don’t be surprised if it runs head-on into a wall or piece of furniture.
-“Ferrets are generally uncoordinated and clumsy, and their vision is poor,” Burgess said.
-“Most can only see a couple feet in front of them, and they have very bad depth perception, which explains a lot of their klutziness.”
+While your ferret dances around your home, don’t be surprised if he runs head-on into a wall or piece of furniture.
+"Ferrets are generally uncoordinated and clumsy, and their vision is poor,” Burgess said.
+"Most can only see a couple feet in front of them, and they have very bad depth perception, which explains a lot of their klutziness.”

 17. Why does my ferret ransack my hamper?

-Your ferret might rummage through your hamper, pick out some lightweight dirty clothes items like shirts and socks, and relocate them to its sleeping spot.
-“I believe ferrets do this because our scent is on them, and they want to line their bedding area with our scent,” Saunders said, “and they want a soft bed too.”
+Your ferret might rummage through your hamper, pick out some lightweight dirty clothes items like shirts and socks, and relocate them to his sleeping spot.
+"I believe ferrets do this because our scent is on them, and they want to line their bedding area with our scent,” Saunders said, "and they want a soft bed too.”

 Some ferrets like to put their heads in their water bowls, covering their ears.
 "In the wild, a ferret might search for food in ponds and rivers,” Dutton said.
 "Your pet ferret may be trying to do the same thing.
 If nothing else, he’s just playing in the water and having a good time.”

-19. Why does my ferret bite itself?
+19. Why does my ferret bite himself?